 Once you have a spiralizer, you’re in business.
 Peel your sweet potato, attach it to the spiralizer and spin away.

-How to cook sweet potato noodles?
+How do you cook sweet potato noodles?

 The one rule when it comes to these noodles is… DO NOT overcook them.